sourcegraph/handbook/content/marketing/digital_marketing_programs.md

-## Digital Campaigns
+# Digital Campaigns
 ### Strategy:
 Paid digital programs at Sourcegraph are focused on both awareness and lead gen:
-* Awareness – get the message out about Sourcegraph and Universal Code Search to developers worldwide
+- Awareness – get the message out about Sourcegraph and Universal Code Search to developers worldwide
-* Lead gen – generate inquiries/leads (i.e., email addresses) using high-intent offers
+- Lead gen – generate inquiries/leads (i.e., email addresses) using high-intent offers
 ###  Offers:
  We use a variety of CTAs, including:
-* Product trials ([Try Sourcegraph](https://about.sourcegraph.com/get-started/),  [Search Open Source Code on Sourcegraph Cloud](https://sourcegraph.com/search)) – these are designed to generate usage/testing of the Sourcegraph product, for both the local install and Cloud product
+- Product trials [Try Sourcegraph](https://about.sourcegraph.com/get-started/), [Search Open Source Code on Sourcegraph Cloud](https://sourcegraph.com/search) – these are designed to generate usage/testing of the Sourcegraph product, for both the local install and Cloud product
-* [Blog content](https://about.sourcegraph.com/blog/) – these campaigns offer educational content from the Sourcegraph blog to enable developers to increase their skills and think of Sourcegraph as a developer resource
+- [Blog content](https://about.sourcegraph.com/blog/) – these campaigns offer educational content from the Sourcegraph blog to enable developers to increase their skills and think of Sourcegraph as a developer resource
-* Testimonial content & [case studies](https://about.sourcegraph.com/case-studies/) – testimonial quotes from customers and case study offers provide third-party credibility for both individual developers and their managers
+- Testimonial content & [case studies](https://about.sourcegraph.com/case-studies/) – testimonial quotes from customers and case study offers provide third-party credibility for both individual developers and their managers
  ### Audiences:
- For developer-focused campaigns, we speak directly to individual practitioners who are trying to solve specific Big Code problems that Sourcegraph can address (better code search, better code reviews, finding & fixing bugs faster, etc.)
+> **For developer-focused campaigns**, we speak directly to individual practitioners who are trying to solve specific Big Code problems that Sourcegraph can address (better code search, better code reviews, finding & fixing bugs faster, etc.)

-For manager-focused campaigns, we speak to engineering managers who may have larger organizational challenges, such as onboarding new team members, finding security vulnerabilities, moving from monolith to microservices, etc.
+> **For manager-focused campaigns**, we speak to engineering managers who may have larger organizational challenges, such as onboarding new team members, finding security vulnerabilities, moving from monolith to microservices, etc.

 When it’s possible to serve ads to specific personas at select companies (e.g., on LinkedIn, Bing display network through LinkedIn audience network), we serve ads to developers/managers at our Target Accounts.
 ### Goals:
-* Web-based awareness programs – when clickthrough ads are being served on developer-facing websites or networks, our goals are to see Sourcegraph website visitors (traffic) from those ads and multiple page visits/actions (engagements) taken by those visitors, which shows interest in learning more about Sourcegraph
+* **Web-based awareness programs** – when clickthrough ads are being served on developer-facing websites or networks, our goals are to see Sourcegraph website visitors (traffic) from those ads and multiple page visits/actions (engagements) taken by those visitors, which shows interest in learning more about Sourcegraph
-* Podcast sponsorships and other sponsorships that don’t provide clickthrough opportunities – we consider these awareness campaigns only, as part of our overall community building efforts
+* **Podcast sponsorships and other sponsorships** that don’t provide clickthrough opportunities – we consider these awareness campaigns only, as part of our overall community building efforts
-* Lead gen – campaigns designed to generate inquiries/leads are measured by the number of high-intent actions taken that generate email inquiries, including submitting a Contact Us / Request for Demo form, downloading the free/open-source version of Sourcegraph, or signing up for a Sourcegraph.com Account to save searches on our web-based Cloud product.
+* **Lead gen campaigns** designed to generate inquiries/leads are measured by the number of high-intent actions taken that generate email inquiries, including submitting a Contact Us / Request for Demo form, downloading the free/open-source version of Sourcegraph, or signing up for a Sourcegraph.com Account to save searches on our web-based Cloud product.
 ###  Channels:
  We run (or have run) ads/sponsorships on the following channels in order to raise awareness of Sourcegraph in the developer community.
  #### Developer-Facing Ad Networks